hansolar21/perpetualpulse_extension/README.md

-# Perpetuapulse Trading Metrics Extension
+# Perpetualpulse Lighter Trading Metrics Extension

 ## Summary

-A lightweight browser extension that injects real-time trading metrics—including long/short exposure and leverage stats—directly into the Lighter.xyz trading interface.
+A lightweight browser extension that injects real-time trading metrics—including long/short exposure and leverage stats—directly into the [Lighter.xyz](https://lighter.xyz) trading interface.
+Also supports hotkeys

-## Features
+## Metrics

 - **Live summary:** Shows your total long/short portfolio exposure, leverage ratios, and count of positions.
 - **Automatic refresh:** Updates automatically when you open new trades, close positions, or refresh the page—no manual reload required.